Campfire Planning Sheet

 To follow her gypsy rover.

-She left behind her velvet gown
+She left behind her velvet

 And shoes of Spanish leather